- Why are you at the Ohio History Center again?

 May I come to the market and distribute flyers or coupons for my business or organization or request signatures for a petition?

 The market is committed to supporting local producers and promoting local food.
 Accordingly, market space is reserved for farmers and customers only.

-The market has a limited number of spots for musicians within our boundaries, which are all reserved in advance.
-If you'd like to be considered, please send us a message and examples of your music through our website.
-We require that any music you play be your original music or music within the public domain (before 1922).
+The market has a limited number of spots for musicians within our boundaries, which are reserved in advance.
+If you'd like to be considered, please fill out an application here.
+We require that any music you play be your own original music or music within the public domain (before 1922).

 PO Box 141318